 How to Calculate Impedance Triangle

 The impedance triangle is the Phasor representation of the impedance of an AC circuit.
 Resistance is shown on the real axis (x-axis) and reactance is shown on the imaginary axis (y-axis).
 Their vector addition makes the impedance triangle complete.
-As the resistance can only be positive, that’s why the triangle always occupy the first and fourth quadrants of the axes.
+As the resistance can only be positive, that’s why the triangle always occupies the first and fourth quadrants of the axes.

 Using the Pythagoras theorem on the right-angle impedance triangle, we can find the impedance formula which is given below.